simulogics/airlinesim-docs/content/docs/beginners-guide/building-your-fleet/index.en.md

 ### Long-Haul Routes

 As a new airline, it's not advised to start by operating long-haul routes.
-You only have 10 million AS$ to start with and it can be difficult to run a profitable airline with only two (big and expensive) planes and a network that consists of only 4 destinations.
+Usually, you only have 10 million AS$ to start with and it can be difficult to run a profitable airline with only two (big and expensive) planes and a network that consists of only 4 destinations.

 Instead, you could begin by offering short- and medium-haul flights.
 Your starting capital should cover 1 or 2 medium sized jets and 3 or 4 turboprop planes, leaving you with a little reserve.
 Every plane can then fly 3 or 4 return trips per day, allowing you to create a small network from the start.